AstraLuma/astraluma.github.io/dunix.md

 * Contains real files, directories, and data required to make connections (Unix, FIFO)
 * If following plan 9, daemons may implement VFS.
   * This is actually very problematic based on forking model of daemons
+* Full ACLs (MAC) and real locks are probably a requirement
+* Is eventual consistency allowable in the file system?

 Workstations
 ============